gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 ### Client-side infrastructure
 The ES module system has replaced classic script tags for frontend development, but that doesn’t mean classic script tags are now obsolete.

 Instead, they’ve simply transformed into a specialized tool for low-level applications.
-While in the previous section I phrased it as a drawback, the ability to choose exactly when your code will execute is actually very powerful.
+While in the previous section I phrased it as a drawback, the ability to choose exactly when your code executes is actually very powerful.

-For example, classic script tags that appear before the `<body>` tag will execute before any visible component of the page has loaded, which guarantees the user hasn’t had the chance to interact with anything yet.
+For example, classic script tags that appear before the `<body>` tag execute before any visible component of the page has loaded, which guarantees the user hasn’t had the chance to interact with anything yet.

 This technique is crucial for many pieces of client-side infrastructure, ranging from analytics packages to security systems, which must come online early to avoid missing security threats or events.

 That doesn’t mean they get a free pass to block the page for as long as they like, though.

 Rather, this power comes with the responsibility of ensuring as little disruption to the page as possible.
-If a security system blocks for too long, hurts user experience, and causes clients to lose KPIs — they will simply switch to something else.
+If a security system blocks for too long, hurts user experience, and causes clients to lose KPIs — they'll simply switch to something else.
 # Source axis
 The source axis determines where a script’s JavaScript content comes from.
 This axis has four possibilities: